alexzhangs/xsh/README.md

 * Handle logs
 * Handle output

-Of course, some of the above topics can be built as libraries, packages, or utilities themself.
+Of course, some of the above topics can be built as libraries, packages, or utilities themselves.